italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - `OAUTH-STATUS-ASSERTION`_ draft 02.
       - `OAUTH-STATUS-ASSERTION`_ draft 02.
     * - **cnf**
       - JSON object containing confirmation methods.
-The sub-member contained within `cnf` member, such as `jwk` for JWT and `Cose_Key` for CWT, MUST match with the one provided within the related Digital Credential.
+The sub-member contained within `cnf` member, such as `jwk` for JWT, MUST match with the one provided within the related Digital Credential.
 Other confirmation methods can be utilized when the referenced Digital Credential supports them, in accordance with the relevant standards.
       - `[RFC7800, Section 3.1] <https://www.iana.org/go/rfc7800>`_ and `[RFC8747, Section 3.1] <https://www.iana.org/go/rfc7800>`_.

 Error Assertion
 ------------------

-When the JWT or CWT format are used, the Revocation or Status Assertion Error MUST contain the following claims.
+When the JWT format is used, the Revocation or Status Assertion Error MUST contain the following claims.

 .. _table_non_revocation_assertion_error_header:
 .. list-table::